garrandall/popular-music-data/tracks/i-think-it-s-love-jermaine-jackson.md

 When love is here to make like this
 I'll tell you that I'm a kissin' fool
 When under the magic of your kiss
-Oooh, not like one who finds the sweetest
+Oh, not like one who finds the sweetest
 But cannot believe that the best will do
 I tell you I know nobody else but you
 Can do for me what you do, baby